Upton House School, Windsor

 WRAP AROUND CARE

-It’s very good and a godsend for stressed out working parents trying to drop off and pick off before legging it to the office.
-Kids can arrive in the morning from 7.45am, and have breakfast if needed.
-There are 33 extra-curricula clubs (coding, robotics, journalism, parliament, Age Concern visit, as well as sport and music), many of which run after school and include a light tea allowing you to pick up at 6pm.
-Little Upton Nursery is open 48 weeks of the year, of parents choice (exc Christmas and New Year) so your ankle biters are happy and engaged – less guilt, less screen time – everyone’s happy.
+It’s excellent and a godsend for stressed out working parents trying to drop off and pick off before legging it to the office.
+Kids can arrive from 7.45am and have breakfast if needed.
+There are over 30 extra-curricular clubs.
+In addition to the usual art, music and sports clubs, I loved that Broadcasting, Coding, Chess, Lego, Debating and STEM were on the list too.
+Many of the activities run after school and include a light tea allowing you to pick up at 6pm.
+Little Upton Nursery is open 48 weeks of the year (exc Christmas and New Year).
+They have a blast, you feel less guilt and the digital nanny remains on furlough.
+Everyone’s happy.

 Let’s start with the traditional uniform: blue blazer, pinafore and boater for the girls and blazer, shorts (or trews) and cap for the boys.
-I love it and you can certainly spot Upton House kids a mile off.
-Sky News’s Kay Burley certainly did while filming Harry and Meghan’s Royal Wedding last year, and before your knew it, the head and a cluster of children were on the telly.
-Princess Beatrice and Eugenie are Upton House alumni, so it seems pretty apt.
+It’s the sort of get up that parents love and you can certainly spot Upton House kids a mile off.
+Sky News’ Kay Burley certainly did while filming Harry and Meghan’s Royal Wedding, and before your knew it, the head and a cluster of kids were on the telly. it seems pretty apt, Princess Beatrice and Eugenie are Upton House alumni.

-Life skills are a priority.
-All children sit the LAMDA exams and the school has a 100% pass rate.
-Art is a big strength and music and drama help bolster confidence and vision.
-Mandarin is also taught here from nursery up.
+Mandarin is also taught from nursery up.
 There’s always a worry that this is thrown in to satisfy the ambitions of tiger mums but, to be honest, it reflects the progressive curriculum at Upton House.
 They are hellbent on preparing kids for an uncertain future.
 Languages, critical thinking and creativity will be essential.

 WORD ON THE GROUND

 The mums I’ve talked to adore Upton House.
 It is happy and nurturing yet challenges their kids to be ambitious.
-The communication between parents and school is strong and parents appreciate that homework has been streamlined.
-Prep work is done in school hours, so homework is kept to a minimum.
-Family time is very important.
+The communication between parents and school is strong and parents appreciate that homework has been streamlined and family time is important.

 THE MUDDY VERDICT:

 GOOD FOR: Well-rounded kids.
-The vibe is informal and friendly, but academically strong – not an easy mix to pull off.
+The vibe is informal and friendly, but academically strong.
+Forward-thinking parents will love how immersive tech is in the curriculum.
 Good flexible after-school care is particularly helpful for busy working parents.

-NOT FOR: Those who require boarding, a bucolic location with sweeping drive and acres of space, a larger school cohort, or parents who prefer a selective hot-housey approach.
+NOT FOR: Those who require boarding, a bucolic location with sweeping drive and acres of space.

-Don’t take my word for it!
-Have a look for yourself at the Open Day on Saturday 16 March, 9.30am.
+DARE TO DISAGREE?
+Have a look for yourself at the Virtual Open Day on 9 Oct.
 Alternatively book an individual tours with the Head during term-time throughout the year.

 Upton House School, 115 St Leonard’s Rd, Windsor SL4 3DF.
 Tel 01753 862 610